marissasinghh/qmcb/README.md

 ### API Endpoints

-1. POST /simulate: Simulates a quantum circuit build from gates provided by the frontend and returns a truth table
+1. POST /simulate: Simulates a quantum circuit built from gates provided by the frontend and returns a truth table

 ## Example Request:
 {